Pope Francis takes doctors' advice to skip Sunday public blessing as he recovers from major surgery

 Francis will recite the traditional Sunday noon prayer privately in his hospital room, and faithful are encouraged to join in the prayer, Bruni said.

-While praying privately, Francis will unite “spiritually, with affection and gratitude, to the faithful who want to accompany him, wherever they are” in prayer, Bruni said in a separate, written statement.
+While praying privately, Francis will unite “spiritually, with affection and gratitude, to the faithful who want to accompany him, wherever they are” in prayer, Vatican spokesman Matteo Bruni said in a separate, written statement.

-Meanwhile, thousands of people were expected in St. Peter’s Square for a late afternoon gathering at the Vatican to promote brotherhood — a quality so dear to Francis that he wrote an encyclical on its importance in 2020.
-In that document, the pope explained his vision of a post-COVID-19 world built on solidarity, fraternity and care for the environment.
+Meanwhile, thousands of people turned out in St. Peter’s Square for a gathering to promote the value of brotherhood — a quality so dear to Francis that he wrote an encyclical on its importance in 2020.

-But instead of hearing a speech from the pope, as faithful had originally hoped, a Vatican cardinal will read a speech from Francis, Bruni said.
+But since Francis couldn't speak to them, a cardinal read out the pontiff's speech, which acknowledged his absence.

+“Even though I am unable to greet you in person, I would like to welcome and thank you wholeheartedly for coming,'' the prepared speech began.
+Those listening heard a reminder from Francis that there is ”the possibility of being brothers and sisters even when we are not close, as has happened to me."

-While in the 10th-floor apartment reserved for papal use at Gemelli Polyclinic, Francis has been reading newspapers while sitting in an armchair, and spent time working and in prayer, the Vatican said earlier in the week.
+Francis is convalescing in the 10th-floor apartment reserved for papal use at Gemelli Polyclinic.

 No date has yet been announced for his release from the hospital.